AlphaHydrae/api-copilot/README.md

   // add named filters
   this.addRequestFilter('foo', fooFilter);
-  this.addRequestFilter('foo', anotherFooFilter);
   this.addRequestFilter('bar', barFilter);
   this.addRequestFilter('baz', bazFilter);

+  // adding a new filter for the same name overrides the previous filter this.addRequestFilter('foo', anotherFooFilter);

-  // remove all filters with a given name or names this.removeRequestFilters('foo');
+  // remove filters with a given name or names this.removeRequestFilters('foo');
   this.removeRequestFilters('bar', 'baz');

+  // remove all request filters
+  this.removeRequestFilters();
 });
 ```